andyl/vim-projectionist-elixir/README.md

 [online source](https://github.com/andyl/vim-projectionist-elixir)

 This plugin supplies quick-nav links for Elixir projects.
 It gives commands to jump quickly between an Elixir source file and it's associated test.

 This plugin is going to work with `mix` projects where source files are stored under the `lib` directory and corresponding test files are stored under `test`.

-This is not going to work for 1.2.x Phoenix projects with a separate `web` directory, but will work with 1.3 Phoenix projects where the `web` directory is moved under `lib`.
+To install using Plug:

+    Plug 'tpope/vim-projectionist'
+    Plug 'andyl/vim-projectionist-elixir'

 Main commands: